 \subsection{Polynomial functors}

-A \emph{commutative Picard category} is a 'stacky version' of a commutative group.
-It is defined as a category $\cP$ in which all arrows are isomorphisms, together with an additivity functor and functorial associativity and commutativity isomorphisms satisfying the expected compatibility conditions, and such that for any object $x$ the endofunctors $y \mapsto x + y$ and $y \mapsto y + x$ are autoequivalences.
+A \emph{commutative Picard category} is a 'category version' of a commutative group, or more precisely a symmetric monoidal groupoid where every object is invertible with respect to the monoidal structure.
+In other words, it is a category $\cA$ in which all arrows are isomorphisms, together with an additivity functor and functorial associativity and commutativity isomorphisms satisfying the expected compatibility conditions, and such that for any object $x$ the endofunctors $y \mapsto x + y$ and $y \mapsto y + x$ are autoequivalences.

 These axioms imply the existence of a neutral object $0$ and of an inverse $-x$ for each object $x$, both unique up to unique isomorphism.
-The sum $\sum_{i\in I} x_i$ of a finite family $(x_i)_{i\in I}$ of objects in $\cP$ is well-defined up to unique isomorphism, and satisfies the expected associativity rules.
-A commutative Picard category $\cP$ is \emph{strictly commutative} if the commutativity isomorphism induces the identity on $x+x$ for each $x$, in which case $x$ and $-x$ can be contracted within a sum without raising any sign issue.
+The sum $\sum_{i\in I} x_i$ of a finite family $(x_i)_{i\in I}$ of objects in $\cA$ is well-defined up to unique isomorphism, and satisfies the expected associativity rules.
+A commutative Picard category $\cA$ is \emph{strictly commutative} if the commutativity isomorphism induces the identity on $x+x$ for each $x$, in which case $x$ and $-x$ can be contracted within a sum without raising any sign issue.

-In practice for us, $\cP$ will be the category of line bundles or $\Q$-line bundles on a given scheme, and isomorphisms between them, both of which are strictly commutative Picard categories.
+In practice for us, $\cA$ will be the category of line bundles or $\Q$-line bundles on a given scheme, and isomorphisms between them, both of which are strictly commutative Picard categories.
 Note that a commutative group can also be viewed as a strictly commutative Picard category.

-In what follows, $\cP$ and $\cQ$ are stricly commutative Picard categories.
-An \emph{additive functor} $F:\cP\to\cQ$ is a functor equipped with a functorial additivity isomorphism $F(x+y)\simeq F(x)+F(y)$ which is \emph{commutative}, expressed by the commutativity of the induced diagram
+In what follows, $\cA$ and $\cB$ are strictly commutative Picard categories.
+An \emph{additive functor} $F:\cA\to\cB$ is a functor equipped with a functorial additivity isomorphism $F(x+y)\simeq F(x)+F(y)$ which is \emph{commutative}, expressed by the commutativity of the induced diagram

 and \emph{associative}, \ie the commutativity of the diagram